 - Christmas tree ornaments and decorations

 Bring some cash with you – some stalls might not accept credit cards, especially if they are just small vendors.

-The usual shops are closed from the afternoon of the 24th throughout 25th December with many shops re-opening on the 26th for sales.
+Supermarkets and other shops are closed from the afternoon of the 24th throughout 25th December with most shops re-opening on the 26th for sales.

 Traditional local food is a big part of the Christmas market experience.

 Czechs love their Christmas cookies (cukrovi) and each family has their favourites – the smaller and prettier, the better.
 Try the typical Czech Christmas braided cake (vanocka) – it’s yummy.